vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 ### Softfail or Hardfail
 SPF can get a softfail or a hardfail, you determine that at the end of the record.

-- With `~all`: The SPF record identifies the host as NOT authorized to send emails on behalf of the domain; however, it instructs email receivers to accept the email but flag it as potentially suspicious.

-- With `-all`: The SPF record specifies that the host is NOT authorized to send emails and instructs email receivers to reject them.

-Most mailbox providers will treat soft and hard- fails directives similarly, but it is [recommended](https://dmarcian.com/spf-best-practices/) to mirror the DMARC policy as the technology is deployed: use softfail (`~all`) if the DMARC policies are "none" and "quarantine", and use hardfail (`-all`) if you have moved to a "reject" policy.
+- With `~all`: Email originating from a host that matches the term will not pass SPF evaluation, but will still be tested for other mechanisms (like DKIM).

+- With `-all`: Email originating from a host that matches the term will be rejected, no further mechanism (like DKIM) may be used.

-> **NOTE**: If an email cannot pass SPF (e.g. due to relaying), it can be hard rejected at the SMTP level with an SPF hardfail (`-all`), which may prevent DKIM evaluation from being performed on the receiving mail server, which can then lead to a DMARC failure.
-If you are unsure whether your senders are passing SPF, then [consider using an SPF softfail (`~all`)](https://www.mailhardener.com/blog/why-mailhardener-recommends-spf-softfail-over-fail) along with DMARC set to reject (`p=reject`).
-This ensures that DKIM evaluation is always performed in the absence of a valid SPF validation, so the email can still be DMARC compliant due to DKIM alignment.
+Most mailbox providers treat SPF softfail (`~all`) and hardfail (`-all`) in a similar way.
+However, when an email fails SPF, such as in cases involving relaying or delegated senders, it may be hard rejected at SMTP level if an SPF hardfail (`-all`) is used.
+This can prevent DKIM evaluation on the receiving mail server, which may lead to a DMARC failure.

+The SPF hardfail mechanism (`-all`) is only recommended for domains that do not send email.

+For domains that do send email, it is considered [best practice to use SPF softfail](https://www.mailhardener.com/blog/why-mailhardener-recommends-spf-softfail-over-fail) (`~all`).
+This allows that the DKIM evaluation still occur even if SPF fails, helping ensure the email remains DMARC-compliant through DKIM alignment.

 ### Limitations of SPF
 Although SPF performs reasonably well in theory, it has several limitations that make it insufficient on its own to fully protect a sending domain.